axelo7l/AI-Life-Coaching-Application/README.md

 Server running on port 5000

-Step 5: Configure the Database
+🗄 Step 5: Set Up the Database

 Open phpMyAdmin in your browser: